-You now know what the microwave-safe and even what the non-microwave-safe symbol looks like.
+You now know what the microwave safe symbols are and even what the non-microwave-safe symbol looks like.
 And you’ll most likely find either the symbol or a label present at the bottom of the container.
 This way, you can easily determine what to put and what not to put in the microwave.

-Remember, some hard plastics, ceramic, and glass are safe to microwave.
+Remember, some hard plastics, ceramics, and glass are safe to microwave.
 Meanwhile, you shouldn’t put metals, wood, and soft plastic in the microwave.